• Skip to primary navigation

 While the vast majority of modern Tunisians identify as Arabs, they are mainly the descendants of Berbers, with a little less than 20 percent of their overall genetic material (Y-chromosome analysis) comes from the present day Levant, Arabia, Europe or sub-Saharan Africa.

-See also How many plants are in Mozambique?
+See also How long are traditional African weddings?

 Does Tunisia speak English?